HatmanStack/pixel-prompt-frontend/README.md

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments
+## Acknowledgments :trophy:

-- This application is built with Expo, a powerful framework for building cross-platform mobile applications.
+This application is built with Expo, a powerful framework for building cross-platform mobile applications.
 Learn more about Expo: [https://expo.io](https://expo.io)